jrhodes-gst/usda-ars-hub-data-access/README.md

-# usda-ars-hub-data-access
+# USDA-ARS Environmental Data Hub Programmatic Data Access with Python

 This repository provides example Python notebook scripts for programmatically accessing data from the USDA-ARS Environmental Data Hub.

-## How to run the notebook scripts
+### How to run in your own environment

 1. Install Python3.11 and activate a new virtual environment:
 ```bash